-- 20 Time series of 3-monthly averaged volume transports through the Svinøy section and Barents Sea Opening (denoted in Fig. 1), from the reanalysis and from independent observations, is presented in Fig. 17.
+Time series of 3-monthly averaged volume transports through the Svinøy section and Barents Sea Opening (denoted in Fig. 1), from the reanalysis and from independent observations, is presented in Fig. 18.
 The Svinøy section is a key location for measuring the Atlantic inflow to the Norwegian Sea, due to the topographic steering of the Norwegian Atlantic Slope Current (NwASC) and its vertical structure.
-Skagseth - et al. (2008) estimate the volume flux from one single mooring in the core of the flow.
+Skagseth et al. (2008) estimate the volume flux from one single mooring in the core of the flow.
 After passing through the Svinøy section, the NwASC flows northwards into the Arctic and splits in two branches between Norway and the Spitsbergen and between the Barents Sea Opening (BSO) and the West Spitsbergen Current (WSC).
 Another array of moored current measurements in the BSO monitors the fluxes between Norway and Bear Island (Ingvaldsen et al., 2004).
 The associated uncertainty estimates are not provided in either case, but differences should be expected between the punctual current measurements and the section-averaged volume fluxes, even after low pass filtering.
-The velocity measurements used to generate the observational estimates of filtering.
-The velocity measurements used to generate the observational estimates the volume transport in Fig. 17 were not assimilated in the reanalysis.
+The velocity measurements used to generate the observational estimates of the volume transport in Fig. 18 were not assimilated in the reanalysis.

-In the Svinøy section the transport estimate from the free run is too low (3.5 Sv) compare to observation (4.7 Sv) and the one from the reanalysis is too high (6.1 Sv).
-The free run transport is too low until 2005, but then adjusts to a level that is comparable to the cheer ratio while the reanalysis transport remains effect during the whole
+In the Svinøy section, the transport estimate from the free run is too low (3.5 Sv) compare to observation (4.7 Sv) and the one from the reanalysis is too high (6.1 Sv).
+The free run transport is too low until 2005, but then adjusts to a level that is comparable to the observation while the reanalysis transport remains offset during the whole integration.

-10 rable to the observation while the reanalysis transport remains offset during the whole integration.
 The variability is relatively well captured by the model but the reanalysis correlates better with the observations, with the correlation coefficient increasing from 0.7 to 0.8.
-Both model runs represents reasonably well the seasonal variably but the interannual variability of the volume transports is better reproduced by the reanalysis with an increasing trend until 2006, followed by a decreasing trend.
+Both model runs represent reasonably well the seasonal variably but the interannual variability of the volume transports is better reproduced by the reanalysis with an increasing trend until 2006, followed by a decreasing trend.

 In the BSO, the interannual variability is missing, and the model does not represents the very high maximum in 2006 nor the decreasing trend, and the correlation is poor (0.42 for the reanalysis and 0.40 for the free run).
-We attribute this difference to insufficient resolution in the surface forcing fields (from ERA-interim) that does not accurately
+We attribute this difference to insufficient resolution in the surface forcing fields (from ERA-interim) that does not accurately represent winter storms and polar lows.
+The transport is overestimated in both the free run and the reanalysis (with 2.9 Sv instead of 2.2 Sv from observations).
+Still, the free and assimilated run are very close to each other and reasonably close to the observations with respect to other model products of higher resolution (Gammelsrød et al., 2009).